NVIDIA/nim-deploy/cloud-service-providers/oracle/blueprints/Data Flywheel Blueprint on OKE Guide.md

 ## Overview

-The NVIDIA Data Flywheel Blueprint provides a systematic, automated solution to refine and redeploy optimized models.
+The NVIDIA Data Flywheel Blueprint provides a systematic, automated solution to refine and redeploy optimized models using [NVIDIA NIM](https://developer.nvidia.com/nim).
 It establishes a self-reinforcing data flywheel using production traffic logs and institutional knowledge to continuously improve model efficiency and accuracy.

 ### Key Features